 To date, there has only been one large-scale, randomized control trial that has shown how non-invasive CCTA can save lives.
 The SCOT HEART trial showed a 41% reduction in deaths and non-fatal heart attacks at a five-year endpoint.
 Patients in the experimental arm underwent CCTA in addition to a standard of care testing; because the CCTA was able to depict atherosclerosis in many patients where the stress test was read as “normal”, those patients were prescribed and adhered to primary prevention (medication) at a significantly higher rate.
 There was no difference between the control group and the CCTA group in the number of angiograms, stents, or bypass surgeries.
 Detection and treatment of non-obstructive atherosclerosis saves lives.

 Cleerly is picking up where SCOT-HEART left off.
 Through multiple studies, Cleerly has shown extraordinary ability to detect and classify atherosclerosis.
 Cleerly uncovers high-risk arterial plaque in 58% more patients as compared to expert human readers, reduces referrals for invasive coronary angiography by up to 87%, and affirm the value of Cleerly’s AI-enabled CCTA approach over invasive methods for heart disease evaluation.

-Through the adoption of the Cleerly personalized care pathway for heart attack prevention, healthcare will no longer be overlooking the more than 50% of patients who will suffer heart attack or death without any prior symptoms or the 90% of patients who undergo an unnecessary stress test.
+Through the adoption of the Cleerly personalized care pathway, healthcare will no longer be overlooking the more than 50% of patients who will suffer heart attack or death without any prior symptoms or the 90% of patients who undergo an unnecessary stress test.
 That’s the power of the new standard of care.

 Schedule a demo to see how your organization can benefit from Cleerly's care pathway for cardiac care